Trump signs measure blocking California's ban on new sales of gas-powered cars

 The resolution was approved by Congress last month and aims to quash the country's most aggressive attempt to phase out gas-powered cars.
 Trump also signed measures to overturn state policies curbing tailpipe emissions in certain vehicles and smog-forming nitrogen oxide pollution from trucks.

-Trump called California’s regulations “crazy” at a White House ceremony where he was expected to sign the resolutions.
+Trump called California’s regulations “crazy” at a White House ceremony where he signed the resolutions.

-California’s attorney general is expected to speak at a news conference Thursday morning.

 “It’s been a disaster for this country,” he said.